ywang037/Federated-Learning-PyTorch/REPRODUCE_FL_GS2A.md

     * However, when running over 2000 rounds:
         1. For FedAvg, for lr={0.05,0.07,0.1}, larger lr converge quicker before 200 rounds, **however, lr=0.05 become better afterwards and converges to 0.72 quicker**.
         2. For SGD, for lr in {2e-4, 5e-4, 1e-3, 2e-3, 5e-3, 1e-2, 1.5e-2, 2e-2, 3e-2}, larger lr converge to 72% test acc in shorter time, but tends to overfit earlier and needs the "ealier stopping". **Among all lrs, lr=0.01 reach 72 around 45 rounds and achieve a maximum test acc around 74%**.
 Futher test using 0.99 learning-rate decay for 200 rounds does not show any improvement for SGD with lr=0.01.
+        3. For FedSGD, coarse searcesh in {0.05, 0.1, 0.2} find that lr=0.2 keep increasing in test acc in 4000 rounds (3.8 hrs), and is better than smaller lr=0.1,0.05.
+So, next searches could be within {0.1, 0.2, 0.5} over 8000 rounds
-        3. (WRONG) *For FedSGD, lr around {0.05, 0.1, 0.2} can achieve higher test acc, among which lr=0.2 converges quickest for the target test acc 0.7/0.72 around 700-800 rounds, but cannot improve further after 1000 rounds, **whereas lr=0.1 keeps increasing within 2000 rounds** (may be the quickest to reach 0.74).*
+        (WRONG) *For FedSGD, lr around {0.05, 0.1, 0.2} can achieve higher test acc, among which lr=0.2 converges quickest for the target test acc 0.7/0.72 around 700-800 rounds, but cannot improve further after 1000 rounds, **whereas lr=0.1 keeps increasing within 2000 rounds** (may be the quickest to reach 0.74).*
 2. If the target is to compare speedup for a specific test acc target, then one may not need to care too much about how to reach a higest final test acc for each algorithm.
     * Instead, one may wish to tune the quickest fashion for the convergence of each algorithm, and then do the comparison of speedup.
     * Limited computational power and project timeline does not allow for